carpentries-incubator/lc-litsearchr/README.md

 ## License

-All Software, Data, and Library Carpentry instructional material is made available under the [Creative Commons Attribution license](insert link here).
+All Software, Data, and Library Carpentry instructional material is made available under the Creative Commons Attribution license.
+Licensed under CC-BY 4.0 2016–2020 by Library Carpentry.

+It is distributed under a https://creativecommons.org/licenses/by/4.0/.

 ## Contributing